MCPAgenticFrameworks

 What level is MCP for Beginners for?

 MCP for Beginners is aimed at a beginner audience.
-Recommended background: Basic programming knowledge, Familiarity with client-server models, REST APIs, and HTTP.
+Recommended background: Basic programming ability in C#, Java, JavaScript, Python or TypeScript, Understanding of client-server models, REST and HTTP concepts, An AI/ML background is helpful but explicitly optional.

 How long does MCP for Beginners take?

-Expect roughly ~12 modules, self-paced.
+Expect roughly Self-paced; 13 modules (00-12) plus a 13-lab hands-on workshop, no fixed schedule.
 Most learners work through it at their own pace.

 What will I learn from MCP for Beginners?